ascottix/crossword-grid/README.md

 I was looking for a small, weekend-size project that would let me play a bit with CSS grids and eventually settled on rendering crossword grids, in particular with the styles used by the [most famous Italian magazine](https://www.lasettimanaenigmistica.com/).

-The resulting component is relatively simple (supporting the _modern_ style introduced some complications) but gets the job done nicely and indeed using CSS grids was fun and instructive.
+The resulting component is relatively simple but gets the job done nicely and indeed using CSS grids was fun and instructive.

 ## Usage

 Just call the function `generateGridHtml()` with a schema definition as a parameter, and put the generated HTML somewhere in your page.
 Together with the component's CSS, it will render the schema grid.

-Indeed, this is practical only in very simple scenarios.
+This is practical only in very simple scenarios.
 In larger projects, the above should be wrapped in a "real" component, and the CSS scoped.

 ### Rendering options